Minnesota Weather: Warm Start To The Week, Before Slide Into Bitter Cold

 Central Minnesota will be in the storm’s sweet spot, with chances for both snow and freezing rain.
 The system will hinder both the Tuesday morning and evening commutes in northern and western Minnesota.
 And as it exits the state late Tuesday evening, it will bring strong winds, blowing snow and colder temperatures in its wake.

 Lows will be below zero in the double digits for Wednesday and Thursday, which will be the frostiest days of the week.
-Friday and Saturday will climb into the teens for highs, but temps will fall again into the single digits Sunday.
+Friday and Saturday will climb into the teens for highs, but temps will fall again Sunday.